BC Žalgiris: 2023–24

 Under Trinchieri, Žalgiris had a ressurgence; in the second round of the Euroleague, Žalgiris returned to playoff contention, and fought for the final spot of the Euroleague Play-In tournament all the way to April.
 Laurynas Birutis became one of the best players for Žalgiris, completely overshadowing Kevarrius Hayes and taking over as starting center, and Dovydas Giedraitis became one of the best defensive players, not just for Žalgiris, but in the whole Euroleague.
-Lead by Evans, Žalgiris fought until April for a spot in the Play-In tournament, before an away loss to AS Monaco ended their hopes for Euroleague playoffs.
-Under Trinchieri, Žalgiris finished with a 9-8 record, going 14-20 overall.
+Led by Evans, Žalgiris fought until April for a spot in the Play-In tournament, before an away loss to AS Monaco ended their hopes for Euroleague playoffs.
+Under Trinchieri, Žalgiris finished with a 9–8 record, going 14–20 overall – overall, a disappointment, after the previous year playoff year.
 Keenan Evans had incredible performances all season, establishing himself as one of the top guards of the Euroleague.

 Žalgiris also won the 2024 King Mindaugas Cup, held in Kaunas, beating BC Wolves in the quarterfinals, BC Šiauliai in the semifinals, and BC Lietkabelis (who had eliminated BC Rytas in the semifinals) in the finals.
 Laurynas Birutis was named the tournament MVP.
-In the LKL, for most of the season, Žalgiris dominated, sweeping Rytas in the regular season, to finish with a 26-4 record, with no other team in the LKL coming close to Žalgiris.
+In the LKL, for most of the season, Žalgiris dominated, sweeping Rytas in the regular season, to finish with a 26–4 record, with no other team in the LKL coming close to Žalgiris.
 During the season, it also became clear that Žalgiris greatly relied on Keenan Evans. Žalgiris chose not to search for another point guard after Mitrou-Long departed in November, with only Lekavičius remaining in the spot. Žalgiris also made a dubious decision to re-sign Karolis Lukošiūnas in February, a decision that ended up even more questionable when Lukošiūnas, after playing a few games, was out for the whole season by the end of March.
 Before the end of the transfer table in the LKL, Žalgiris also signed Demetrie Rivers; while Rivers had some good games for Žalgiris in the LKL, he barely saw any playing time by the playoffs.
-In the playoffs, Žalgiris beat M-Basket Delamode Mažeikiai 2-0 in the quarterfinals.
+In the playoffs, Žalgiris beat M-Basket Delamode Mažeikiai 2–0 in the quarterfinals.
 The semifinals, against BC Lietkabelis, was a nightmare; in the deciding game of the victorious 3-0 Žalgiris sweep to set up a rematch against Rytas, Evans suffered a season-ending injury by rupturing his patellar ligaments.
 Without Evans, Žalgiris fell apart.
-With nobody stepping up for Žalgiris in the finals, Rytas took advantage, taking home-court advantage away from Žalgiris, and finishing off the still shocked Žalgiris 3-1 in the LKL finals to regain the LKL title, while ending the already difficult season for Žalgiris in a complete disaster.
+With nobody stepping up for Žalgiris in the finals, Rytas took advantage, taking home-court advantage away from Žalgiris, and finishing off the still shocked Žalgiris 3–1 in the LKL finals to regain the LKL title, while ending the already difficult season for Žalgiris in a complete disaster.
 This win by Rytas over Žalgiris is considered the biggest upset in LKL history.